keelancook/notebook/_notes/contextualization-on-the-mission-field.md

 *This note is the response to one of my PhD [[Comprehensive Exam Questions]].*

 ---
 [[*Grab outline and notes from TW for this answer.*::lmn]]
+## History of Contextualization
+In 1972, the term "contextualization" was coined by the co-directors of the Theological Education Fund for the World Council of Churches.[[Nicholls1979-jt, 21.::rsn]] The person usually attributed with the term was Shoki Coe.[[Keller2012-ln, 91.::rsn]]

+### The Ecumenical Version
+In it's initial uses, the ecumenical version of contextualization often equated the context with Scripture in determining theology, even to the point of promoting it over the Scriptures in some versions.[[Payne2013-hp, 136.::rsn]] The dialectic between the two resulted in fronting culture to the extent that theologies for each location became acceptable, and even preferred.
+As Hiebert notes in "Critical Contextualization," the underlying philosophy of cultures held that they were incommensurable and mutual understanding was not possible.[[Hiebert, "Critical Contextualization", 108.::rsn]] Therefore, any attempt at a metacultural framework or robust understanding of orthodoxy was seen as impossible.
+In this sense, culture instead of Scripture took the driver's seat in forming theology.

+Given this ecumenical understanding of contextualization, the inerrant authority of Scripture is sacrificed to cultural influence, and the result is not a contextual theology of the Scriptures, but what amounts to a new religion entirely.
+This approach must be rejected outright.

+### The Evangelical Version
+However, following the initial ecumenical usage of the term, evangelicals began to redefine contextualization to gain the crucial insights about culture while maintaining a confessional standard concerning the authority of the Holy Scriptures.[[Payne2013-hp, 137.::rsn]] Hesselgrave and Rommen speak of a "supracultural message of the gospel" that must be communicated with cultural relevance.
+This is the ultimate goal of the missionary in communciation.[[Hesselgrave1989-ze, 1.::rsn]] Defined in this manner, there is no choice but to accept the validity of contextualiation considering the insights gained into culture and worldview.
+The question in cross-cultural missions is less about whether or not contextualization does or should occur, but how well it is happening.

+## Definitions of Contextualization
+The following are various evangelical definitions of contextualization.

+### Hesselgrave
+>...the process of making God's revelation of his person and plan as revealed in the Old and New Testaments understandable to the people of a given culture with a view to making it possible for them to respond to it in a meaningful way.[[Hesselgrave, "Christian Contextualization and Biblical Theology," 156.::rsn]]

+### Darrell Whiteman of Asbury Seminary
+>Contextualization attempts to communicate the Gospel in word and deed and to establish the church in ways that make sense to people within their local context, presenting Christianity in such a way that it meets people's deepest needs and penetrates their worldview, thus allowing them to follow Christ and remain within their own culture(1997, 2).[[Pulled this definition from Payne and Terry's work *Developing a Strategy for Missions*, 137.]]

+### Hiebert's Definition in Gospel in Human Contexts
+>Contextualization seeks to formulate and communicate universal truth (cognitive dimension), love (affective dimension), and holiness (moral dimension) revealed in Scripture in particular human contexts that are diverse and everchanging.[[Hiebert2010-dc, 96.::rsn]]

+## Critical Contextualization
+In 1987, Paul Hiebert wrote an article titled "Critical Contextualization" in which he outlined a brief history of Protestant contextualization practices during the modern missions movement and provided his own parameters for healthy contextualization.

+The following is a condensed summary of Hiebert's critical contextualization practice:[[This summary appeared in Terry and Payne's *Developing a Strategy for Missions*, 137.::rmn]]
+>The late Paul Hiebert served for many years as a professor of missionary anthropology at Trinity Evangelical Divinity School.
+He advocated an approach to contextualization that he called "Critical Contextualization."
+This approach involves four steps that lead to an appropriately contextualized expression of Christians (1994, 88—91).
+>
+>**First Step**—Hiebert maintained that missionaries and the leaders of the local churches should study the customs and traditions of the culture.
+This should be an uncritical gathering of cultural data.
+>
+>**Second Step**—The local pastor or missionary then leads the believers to study the Scriptures that pertain to the cultural practices.
+That is, the missionary assists the believers by exposing them to the biblical texts that address their cultural practices.
+>
+>**Third Step**—Local Christians meet to evaluate their traditional customs in light of scriptural teaching.
+It is necessary for the local believers to do this for themselves.
+They understand their customs, and especially the religious overtones, better than the missionary ever can.
+It is also important for them to go through the process, owning it, so to speak.
+This will provide them with a pattern of biblically informed decision making that they can apply in other situations.
+Their decisions will be guided by their cultural understanding, the Bible's teachings, and the guidance of the Holy Spirit, as they pray for wisdom.
+>
+>**Fourth Step**—The last step involves implementing the decisions made by the body of believers.
+Many customs will be retained, while others will be modified or rejected.
+>
+>Hiebert believed that his approach would enable the missionary and national churches to avoid syncretism.
+His belief was based on four reasons: (1) Critical contextualization acknowledges the Bible as the "rule for faith and life."
+(2) This approach recognizes the role of the Holy Spirit in guiding the new churches.
+(3) In this approach the church functions as a "hermeneutical community," interpreting the Scriptures as the body of Christ.
+And (4) the conclusions drawn by these new churches can inform believers and theologians in other cultural contexts.

 ## Notes from Critical Contextualization chapter of *Anthropological Reflections on Missiological Issues*